-In the interests of establishing a school environment of respect for the dress code and the values it embodies, we will be enforcing all elements of the dress code from the beginning of the school year, and we ask that students and parents bear this mind as they prepare their 2017-2018 school wardrobes.
+In the interests of establishing a school environment of respect for the dress code and the values it embodies, we will be enforcing all elements of the dress code from the beginning of the school year, and we ask that students and parents bear this in mind as they prepare their 2019-2020 school wardrobes.
 Students will be held to the spirit as well as to the letter of the dress code requirements.
+Please be advised that these dress code rules apply during after-school activities or whenever a student is representing Frisch outside of the school building.